 Support person – A person with a disability who is accompanied by a support person will be allowed to have that person accompany them on our premises.
 Fees will not be charged for support persons.

-The Anchor Association will provide training to employees, volunteers and others who deal with the public, or other third parties on their behalf.
-Individuals in the following positions will be trained: full time and part time employees, volunteers, directors on the board, and other stakeholders via newsletters and church bulletin notices.
+The Anchor Association will provide training to employees, volunteers and others who deal with the public or other third parties on their behalf.
+Individuals in the following positions will be trained: full-time and part-time employees, volunteers, Directors of the Board, and other stakeholders via newsletters and church bulletin notices.

 This training will be provided to staff upon hiring and on an on-going basis.

 - An overview of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the Customer Service Standard.

 - The Anchor Association’s Accessible Customer Service Plan.

 - How to interact and communicate with people with various types of disabilities.